 But this is ignoring the elephant in the room — that liquid-cooled engines have longer maintenance intervals!

 Let’s let numbers do the talking.
-Looking at the maintenance schedules for the above three motorcycles, you can instantly see a big change in the valve service maintenance schedule.
+Looking at the maintenance schedules for the following three motorcycles, which evolved between air/oil-cooled and liquid-cooled generations, you can see significant changes in the valve service maintenance schedules.

 |Motorcycle||Air cooled model & valve inspection intervals||Liquid-cooled model & valve inspection intervals|